-Increasing numbers of bachelor’s and master’s-prepared nurses are earning a Doctor of Nursing Practice (DNP) in Hawaii—the highest clinical degree available in the nursing field.
-Bachelor’s-prepared nurses pursuing the degree are able to obtain advanced practice licensure en route to doctoral status, while master’s-prepared nurses seeking the degree cite benefits such as an increased salary, more advanced employment opportunities, and the ability to effect practical policy change from a clinical standpoint.
+Increasing numbers of bachelor’s and master’s-prepared nurses in Hawaii are earning a Doctor of Nursing Practice (DNP)—the highest clinical degree available in the nursing field.
+Bachelor’s-prepared RNs pursuing the degree are able to move into administration or obtain advanced practice certification as NPs, nurse-midwives, clinical nurse specialists, or nurse-anesthetists, while master’s-prepared advanced practice RNs seeking the degree cite benefits such as increased salary, more advanced employment opportunities both in and outside of direct patient care, and the ability to effect practical policy change from a clinical standpoint.

 The trend toward the DNP comes at a critical time when Hawaii is in desperate need of more primary care practitioners.
 According to the 2019 Hawaii Physician Workforce Assessment Project, 152 doctors left Hawaii in 2019, while another 91 physicians retired and 123 more decreased their work hours.